 We traveled to our Coba excursion to see some of the Mayan ruins and to get to climb one of them.
 One of the coolest experiences of the trip for sure!
 Our tour guide, Javo, was so knowledgeable, and I walked away from this experience not only having seen something cool but learned so much, too.

 Views from the top of the watchtower structure.
-The view was amazing and the history was incredible.
+The view was amazing, and the history was incredible.
 Here was where I first stood in awe of creation.
-I couldn’t wrap my head around the fact that not only did God create the entire universe, everything I could see and beyond, but he created us people to build incredible things such as this.
-Just wow.
+I couldn’t wrap my head around the fact that not only did God create the entire universe, everything I could see and beyond, but He created us people to build incredible things such as this.

 In getting to connect with Javo in the commute to and from our destination, we learned a lot about what life is like for residents in the area.
 For most, their lives are marked by struggle; the minimum wage is only $4.50 American per day.
 And a gallon of gas is $4.00.
 There is so much need in the area, and yet I’ve never met kinder people in my life.
-Everyone we met, anyway, was very nice and they worked so hard for their living.
+Everyone we met was very nice and worked so hard.

 After hearing about their completely unacceptable wages, it’s needless to say that we tipped everyone we met who helped us, even though gratuity was technically included at our resort.
 They do a phenomenal job, and don’t get compensated fairly.
 My heart went out to them, even though I only met a few people.
 I would love to get to the point in life where I earn enough money to make a difference in others’ lives, so that struggle doesn’t have to weigh so heavily on them each day.